Founder and Director

-Nick is currently an undergraduate research student at the City University of London.
+Nick was a visiting undergraduate student at the City University of London.
 He is particularly excited about applying machine learning and especially deep learning to understand the complexity of biological systems.
 Outside the lab, Nick plays water polo at the Otter Water polo team.

-Neel is a NYU graduate student at the Courant Institute of Mathematical Sciences, with a major in computer science.
+Neel was a NYU graduate student at the Courant Institute of Mathematical Sciences, with a major in computer science.
 He graduated from the University of Michigan with a B.Sc. in Neuroscience and a minor in Applied Statistics.
 His research interests and career goals revolve around Computational Neuroscience.